 Choosing a viable CRM solution for a business boils down to understanding what software type matches your company’s objectives.
 The wrong product choice may result in costly mistake for the business.
 In order to prevent these mistakes, it is important to assess the advantages and disadvantages of various CRM distribution and development models and measure those against your own priorities to determine which option is going to work best for your company for the long haul.

-To help you refresh and weigh all the merits of different CRM solution types, we start a two-series blog highlighting their general pros and cons.
+To help you refresh and weigh all the merits of different CRM solution types and help you figure out how to choose the right CRM for your business, we start a two-series blog highlighting their general pros and cons.
 You can factor these points into your final decision on adopting a CRM system.
 The first part of our CRM types series focuses on open-source vs proprietary applications.

 Pros for Open-Source CRM Software

 Many of the benefits of an open-source CRM software are found in the open nature of its source code.
 The flexibility and extendibility of CRM open-source software are also major benefits along with the advantages listed below:

 With the open-source CRM software, customisations are easy, it’s just a matter of tweaking the open source code.
 Every company can modify and upgrade the product to perfectly tailor it to their own objectives.

 CRM open-source users are free from vendor lock-in and are immune to any vendor restrictions, commitments or requirements.